serras/poke-fun/guide/welcome.md

 - [Loading and saving](./par.md): store your work locally, and learn about parallel combinators in Arrow Fx.
 - [Better architecture](./architecture.md): introduce resource management, and overall nicer design.
 - [Nicer UI](./cmp.md): implement more visual feedback using Compose Multiplatform.
+- [Fancy deck titles](./ai-use.md): learn the basics of AI agents to generate titles for the deck.
-- [Using AI for decks](./ai-use.md): use some simple AI functionality to spice the application.
+- [More ideas for AI](./ai-use.md): use more AI functionality to spice the application.

 ```admonish tip title="A word from our sponsor"